-The principal investigator is responsible for submitting an annual progress report by January 15th following each grant year, and a final report within one year of the end of the final grant year.
-The reports are reviewed by the staff of Rannís, who makes recommendations on continued funding to the IRF Board.
+The principal investigator is responsible for submitting an annual progress report by February 1st following each grant year, and a final report by February 10th a year after the end of the final grant year.
+The reports are reviewed by the staff of Rannís, who makes recommendations to the IRF Board on continued funding.
 The staff members of Rannís have the authority to request further information and explanatory notes from grantees and consult the respective Expert Panel if deemed necessary.
 The final payment, 20% of the annual sum, is paid upon approval of the report.
 If the report is not approved, the Board can withdraw the grant and request that the grantee repay the sum already paid to the project.
-Formats for annual reports and final reports can be found on the IRF website.